NATS 2021 Imaging Science

 Coordinator Robert Ebeyan Opens in new window

 Description Imaging science is a key area within the forensic sciences.
-This unit explores the application of imaging science and forensic photography practices to detect, preserve, enhance and examine forensic evidence.
-The unit focuses on optical and digital enhancement methods that provide essential non-destructive methods for evidence preservation and analysis.
-The unit provides the learner with necessary theoretical concepts of imaging science that underpin the practice of forensic photographic evidence.
+This subject explores the application of imaging science and forensic photography practices to detect, preserve, enhance and examine forensic evidence.
+The subject focuses on optical and digital enhancement methods that provide essential non-destructive methods for evidence preservation and analysis.
+The subject provides the learner with necessary theoretical concepts of imaging science that underpin the practice of forensic photographic evidence.

 Discipline Forensic Science

 Pre-requisite(s) NATS 1003 - Digital Forensic Photography

 Successful completion of 60 credit points

 On successful completion of this subject, students should be able to: